-Our first acquisition is the FBT producer royalties from Eminem’s recording catalog from 1999-2013.
+Our first acquisition is a portion of the FBT producer royalties from Eminem’s recording catalog from 1999-2013.
 (FBT stands for Funky Bass Team, which is the name of Jeff and Mark Bass' production company.)

-Imagine your investment benefiting every time someone streams an Eminem song, downloads an album, or buys a CD of his music.
-And even though Eminem hasn’t released an album since 2013, the catalog’s revenue grew 43% last year.
+Imagine your investment benefiting every time someone streams an Eminem song, downloads an album, or buys a CD of his music within that timeframe.
+And even though Eminem didn’t release any new music in 2016, the catalog’s revenue grew 43% last year.

 That's the thing... royalties from intellectual property are one of the most interesting income investments around.
 You buy or create an asset once and then get paid every time it's used.

 For reasons I’ll explain in a moment, we believe this catalog is set up to benefit greatly from the macro trends in the music industry.

 The Beginning of a Bull Market in Music?

 I’m not sure if you’re one of Spotify’s 60 million paid subscribers or one of Apple Music’s 30 million subscribers… but if you are, you’ve witnessed the beginning of the music industry’s transformation.
 Frankly, we believe that the music industry is in the early stages of a bull market that hasn’t been seen since the invention of CDs.

 And that’s not just us talking our book, Goldman Sachs believes that paid streaming revenue will grow by 833% by 2030.

 And we expect that the Eminem catalog will benefit from the growth of streaming.
 In fact, Eminem is the 12th most streamed artist in 2017 to date.
 So far this year:

 - Eminem has sold more songs than the Beatles.